Calchan/debian-install-scripts/README.md

 ### `6-gpd-win3`

 The GPD Win 3 is more modern than the Win 2 above.
-The only things which need fixing are the rotated display and touchscreen.
+The only things which need fixing are sound, rotated display, and touchscreen.
 Because of the sub-optimal keyboard, the MangoHud keybinds are changed to:
 ```
 toggle_hud=Shift_L+0
 toggle_fps_limit=Shift_L+9